April 6, 2023

 Found in “Community news”

-Happy Earth Month!
+It’s Earth month!
 This April, MEC and our partners are celebrating with creative initiatives you can get in on.
-Find out how to join the Climb for Climate challenge, pick up a free sapling, upcycle your unwanted socks and take action for our favourite planet.
+Find out how to recycle your old climbing rope, upcycle your unwanted socks, and take action for our favourite planet.
 Plus, climbing legend Tommy Caldwell is coming back to MEC for an event to chat sustainability and climbing – and this time, he’s got climbing company.

 Recycle your old socks

 Only 12% of clothing materials end up getting recycled.
 It’s time to change that.
-MEC is the first retailer to introduce the Smartwool Second Cut Project™ to Canada – let’s recycle your old socks into new gear.
+The Smartwool Second Cut Project™ is back in Canada to recycle your old socks into new gear.
 Last year, this project was incredibly sock-ccessful, with over 650,000 socks collected for recycling in North America.

 Keep an eye out for more sustainable materials

-If you do need to purchase new gear, Earth Month is a great time to learn about what goes into materials.
+Earth Month is a great time to learn about what goes into materials.
 Check out a few highlights of more sustainable materials landing at MEC this season.
 Remember: if you’re buying new gear, make sure it’s built to last.

-MEC Camp Pillows are stuffed with cushy foam bits leftover from MEC sleeping pad production to keep scraps out of the landfill and reduce our footprint.
+The MEC Waste-Less Tote Bag is made with fabric salvaged from MEC backpacks to keep scraps out of the landfill and reduce our footprint.
 It’s incredibly durable too.

-Keep an eye on @mec for even more info about more sustainable choices in the world of outdoor gear – we’ve got a full guide coming soon for Earth Month.
+Keep an eye for even more info about more sustainable choices in the world of outdoor gear – we’ve got a full guide coming soon for Earth Month.